 - Denial: Students with a denied appeal may continue to attend but must pay all tuition and fees.
-Denied appeals result in SAP status of Financial Aid Termination; or - Approval: Students with an approved appeal are set to Financial Aid Probation status and must meet the minimum overall GPA and completion ratio SAP standards for the term(s) enrolled to maintain eligibility.
+Denied appeals result in SAP status of Financial Aid Termination; or - Approval: Students with an approved appeal are on Financial Aid Probation and must increase their cumulative GPA and completion ratio each term enrolled to maintain eligibility.